PLANNED RESEARCH AND EXHIBITION

 Images: Sim Luttin, Linda Hughes & Katrina Tyler

 Keepsake was an exhibition of work by Kirrily Hammond and Sim Luttin that documented moments in time—traces captured between night and day, work and home, travelling from one place to another.
-As a quiet repose from our hectic lives, this exhibition explored the personal, quiet moments found in urban environments, capturing moments of sublime in the everyday.
+As a quiet repose from our hectic lives, this exhibition explored the personal, quiet moments found in urban environments.

 This exhibition was the result of a yearlong time-based digital & art jewellery project created from 2014 to 2015 that was represented in two solo shows in Australia in 2015.